make-all/tuya-local/custom_components/tuya_local/devices/README.md

 devices is supported, a generalization of the model type can be used.
 The name should also indicate to the user what type of device it is.

-### `legacy_type`

-*Optional, deprecated.*

-The `legacy_type` is a transitional link back to an old name the device was known by.
-It is used in the migration process to migrate old configs to the latest config which uses the config filename as the identifier for the device.
-New devices should not define this.

 ### `products`

 *Optional, for future use.*